Artists' General Benevolent Institution

 Overview

 Founded in 1814 by Royal Academy of Arts members including J.M.W.
-Turner, John Constable, and John Soane, and incorporated by Royal Charter in 1842, the Artists' General Benevolent Institution (AGBI) is the UK's oldest artist-led benevolent fund.
-With an annual income of approximately £697,000 and charitable expenditure of £568,000, AGBI provides confidential financial assistance to professional visual artists and their families in England, Wales, and Northern Ireland who cannot work or earn an income due to illness, accident, or old age.
+Turner (who served as first Chairman from 1815-1829), John Constable, and John Soane, and incorporated by Royal Charter in 1842, the Artists' General Benevolent Institution (AGBI) is the UK's oldest artist-led benevolent fund.
+With recent income of approximately £334,000 and charitable expenditure of £568,000, AGBI provides confidential financial assistance to professional visual artists and their families in England, Wales, and Northern Ireland who cannot work or earn an income due to illness, accident, or old age.
 The charity is managed by a small team of staff, trustees, and an Artists Council, with Nicola Hicks serving as President.
 AGBI's support is person-centred, non-judgemental, delivered with compassion, and strictly confidential.

 Funding Priorities